-- The most significant impact on traffic volumes, result from the commuting of personnel, to and from the proposed developments, in the morning and the afternoon; - At no point during the construction or operational phases of the proposed development, does the traffic volume on the various roads exceed 50 trips per hour, which is the threshold for a detailed Traffic Impact Assessment.
-However, this threshold is exceeded when evaluating the cumulative Traffic Impact Assessment; - The ADT for several of the roads within the study area were obtained from the Northern Cape Roads Authorities; - The traffic volume generated during the peak construction phase of the proposed development is in the order of: - Peak Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is estimated to be in the order of 11. - Diurnal Traffic: The maximum number of vehicles on various section of the public road network within a given hour is estimated to be in the order of 10.
-Which equates to approximately 80 trips per day. - The traffic volume generated during the operational phase of the proposed development is in the order of: - Peak Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is estimated to be in the order of 3; - Diurnal Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is estimated to be in the order of 0.25 vph.
-Which equates to approximately 2 trips per day. - The cumulative traffic volume generated during the peak construction phase of the Hoogland WEF (Northern Cluster), Loxton WEF and associated Grid Connections, are in the order of: - Peak Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is not expected to exceed 51;

-- Diurnal Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is estimated to be in the order of 62 vph.
-Which equates to approximately 496 trips per day; - The cumulative traffic volume generated during the operational phase of all seven Wind Farms is in the order of: - Peak Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is not expected to exceed 14; - Diurnal Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is estimated to be in the order of 1.00 vph.
+- The most significant impact on traffic volumes, result from the commuting of personnel, to and from the proposed developments, in the morning and the afternoon; - At no point during the construction or operational phases of the proposed development, does the traffic volume on the various roads exceed 50 trips per hour, which is the threshold for a detailed Traffic Impact Assessment; - The AADT for several of the roads within the study area could be obtained from the Northern Cape Roads Authorities: - The traffic volume generated during the peak construction phase of the proposed development is in the order of: - Peak Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is not expected to exceed 31; - Diurnal Traffic: The maximum number of vehicles on various sections of the public road network within a given hour is estimated to be in the order of 20.
+Which equates to approximately 160 trips per day. - The traffic volume generated during the operational phase of the proposed development is in the order of: - Peak Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is not expected to exceed 5; - Diurnal Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is estimated to be in the order of 0.50.
+Which equates to approximately 4 trips per day. - The cumulative traffic volume generated during the peak construction phase of the Hoogland WEF (Northern Cluster), Loxton WEF and associated Grid Connections, are in the order of: - Peak Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is not expected to exceed 51; - Diurnal Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is estimated to be in the order of 62 vph.
+Which equates to approximately 496 trips per da. - The cumulative traffic volume generated during the operational phase of all seven Wind Farms is in the order of: - Peak Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is not expected to exceed 14; - Diurnal Traffic: The maximum number of vehicles on any one section of the public road network within a given hour is estimated to be in the order of 1.00 vph.
 Which equates to approximately 8 trips per day; - The additional traffic volume, based on cumulative worst-case scenario, does not compromise the level of service on the roads.